Canals and Railways in the Industrial Revolution Tour | Tours for Seniors in Britain

 Today make our way to London, via Swindon were we visit the STEAM museum.

 In London we explore the Brunel Museum and learn more about the engineering family that changed the world.
 As well as building the world’s first tunnel through soft ground under a navigable river, the Brunels hosted the first underwater concert party here (museum site) in 1827.

 We return to our hotel in the afternoon and the remainder of the day is at leisure.

 Accommodation: The London House Hotel or similar.

 After breakfast at the hotel, we will spend a whole day sightseeing in London.
-First we visit the Royal Observatory and the Maritime Museum.
-We then head to the Brunel museum in the Brunel Engine House.
-We will return to our hotel late in the afternoon in time for our farewell dinner.
+First we visit the Royal Observatory and the Maritime Museum and London Canal Museum.
+We will return to our hotel and enjoy some free time before getting together again for our farewell dinner.